Alex Call Player Props: Nationals vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 16th in MLB with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Dodgers has a collective 8.5 K/9, which ranks 18th in the league.

-- The Dodgers have the 22nd-ranked team ERA across all league pitching staffs (4.51).
+- The Dodgers have a 4.44 team ERA that ranks 20th among all MLB pitching staffs.

-- Dodgers pitchers combine to surrender 62 total home runs at a clip of 1.1 per game (to rank 17th in baseball).
+- Dodgers pitchers combine to rank 15th in baseball in home runs allowed (62 total, 1.1 per game).

-- The Dodgers will look to Miller (1-0) in his second start of the season.
+- Gonsolin (2-1 with a 1.82 ERA and 23 strikeouts in 29 2/3 innings pitched) makes the start for the Dodgers, his seventh of the season.

-- His last appearance was on Tuesday against the Atlanta Braves, when the righty threw five innings, surrendering one earned run while giving up four hits.
+- In his last appearance on Wednesday against the Atlanta Braves, the righty went 5 2/3 innings, allowing three earned runs while surrendering three hits.

+- In six games this season, the 29-year-old has a 1.82 ERA and 7 strikeouts per nine innings, while giving up a batting average of .152 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.